 What Kind of Mindcare Provider Do You Need?

-MindPath Care Centers offers quality, evidence-based mindcare services thanks to our diverse team of knowledgeable, compassionate providers.
+MindPath Care Centers offers quality, evidence-based mental healthcare or mindcare services thanks to our diverse team of knowledgeable, compassionate providers.
 Each of these providers has their own unique combination of skills, experience, and education to help you or your loved one meet your goals.
+At MindPath our providers are a collaborative team who work together to offer patients comprehensive care.
+This means that you may see multiple providers.

 There are many different types of mindcare providers, which can get confusing.
 This brief primer can help you understand what each type of mindcare provider does.
 (Please note that these definitions only apply in the United States.)

-If you are experiencing both, then you can get an initial assessment from any of our providers and then will help you determine the next step.
+If you are not sure what you need, then you can get an initial assessment from any of our providers, and they will help you determine the next step.

 Types of Mindcare Providers